 You need to work for an employer that has 20 or more employees to drop this plan without being penalized.
 If you’re self-employed and don’t have a subsidized health care plan under an employer then you should keep your plan to avoid future fines.

-An exception to this rule is if you want to continue contributing to a Health Savings Account fund — once you enroll in Medicare you’re not allowed to put money into this fund anymore.
+An exception to this rule is if you want to continue contributing to a Health Savings Account fund — once you become a new Medicare beneficiary, you’re not allowed to put money into this fund anymore.

 Medicare Premium Deductions for Self-Employed Individuals